sebble/1password-sysext-steam-deck/docs/index.md

 **Could this be achieved with more permissive Flatpak policies?**

 I don't know.
-I assume not, but when reading abotu Visual Studio Code Flatpak issues perhaps there are other approaches..?
+I assume not, but when reading about Visual Studio Code Flatpak issues perhaps there are other approaches..?
 Please share if you have ideas.
 P.S.
 I do not know Flatpak either so I would not be able to implement this.

 **My `os-release` is `22.08`**